evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 No, this isn't just a `400 Bad Request` we're getting back, we're not actually receiving any TCP packets back, at all.
-Any (valid) vCard that the carddav serverdoes not understand, will result in our HTTP requests timing out.
+Any (valid) vCard that the carddav server does not understand, will result in our HTTP requests timing out.

 There's no clear pattern to what they do and do not support.
 We've noticed that almost every vCard with an attachment is rejected, and after dropping the